Education and Child Study

 EDC 340 Senior Colloquium (4 Credits)

 A colloquium integrating foundations, the learning process and curriculum.
-Open only to Smith senior EDC majors.
+Restrictions: Seniors only; Smith EDC majors only.
 Enrollment limited to 20. {S}

 Spring